simplicitesoftware/docker/README.md

 	sudo docker pull simplicite/server

-Add application
+Add an instance
 ---------------

-To add a Simplicit&eacute;&reg; application you need to create a dedicated `Dockerfile`:
+To add a Simplicit&eacute;&reg; instance you need to create a dedicated `Dockerfile`:

 	vi Dockerfile